Mean-field approximation for structural balance dynamics in heat-bath: Mean-field analytical approach

-If one assumes that the link dynamics possesses a probabilistic character then a natural form of updating rule \eqref{eq_disc} as in Heider dynamics can be:
+If one assumes that the link dynamics possesses a probabilistic character, then a natural form of updating rule \eqref{eq_disc} as in Heider dynamics can be:

-Here the positive variable $T$ can be considered as a social temperature \cite{social_temperature} and in the limit $T\to 0^+$ we have $p\to 1$ thus Eq.~\eqref{stoch1} reduces to Eq.~\eqref{eq_disc}.
-Eq.~\eqref{stoch1} is nothing else but the heat-bath algorithm \cite[p.~505]{Binder_1997} for stochastic version of Eq.~\eqref{eq_disc} and thus it is ready for direct implementation in computer simulation
+Here, the positive variable $T$ can be considered as a social temperature \cite{social_temperature} (or a measure of the noise amplitude) and in the limit $T\to 0^+$ we have $p\to 1$ so \Cref{stoch1} reduces to \Cref{eq_disc}. \Cref{stoch1} is nothing else but the heat-bath algorithm \cite[p.~505]{Binder_1997} for a stochastic version of \Cref{eq_disc} and thus it is ready for direct implementation in analytical investigations and computer simulations.